Dylbin/bluera1n/README.md

 - no

 ### Linux
 - Linux has some weird usbmuxd issues.
-We have tried our best to fix them, but there still are issues.
-We highly recommend to compile and install usbmuxd2.
+I have tried our best to fix them, but there still are issues.
+I highly recommend to compile and install usbmuxd2.
-- Stop making issues about Linux not being able to connect, we are aware.
+- Do not create issues about Linux not being able to connect, I am aware.
 This includes being stuck on waiting for ramdisk to finish booting.

 ### Warning
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**